Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 - interest rates for every issued loan
 - since our object of analysis is mortgage data we have some insights for inquired real estate types (home for a single family or not, is this property in area with urban development etc.) which are also playing an important role for loan amount.

 In order to use our data for survival analysis, we need to specify the characteristic terms.
-The `birth event` is the time of the initial recognition of the mortgage, the `death event` is the default of the customer.
-The `duration` is the time between the birth and death event.
-Some customers have not defaulted yet, so they will be labelled `censored` in further analysis.
+The **birth event** is the time of the initial recognition of the mortgage, the **death event** is the default of the customer.
+The **duration** is the time between the birth and death event.
+Some customers have not defaulted yet, so they will be labelled "censored" in further analysis.

 The graph below shows an example for the censorship concept at specific point in time (13 months).